Patrice Luzi

-Patrice Luzi (born 8 July 1980) is a French former professional footballer who played as a goalkeeper.
+Patrice René Jean Luzi-Bernardi (born 8 July 1980) is a French former professional footballer who played as a goalkeeper.
 The longest stay in his career was his three years with Liverpool, which came to an end when he was released by the Anfield club in June 2005.
-He then signed a contract with the Belgian side R.E.
-Mouscron.
+He then signed a contract with the Belgian side Excelsior Mouscron.
 In 2006, he moved from Mouscron to another Belgian club, Charleroi.

-Having previously played for AS Monaco FC and AC Ajaccio, Luzi made his only appearance for Liverpool in January 2004 against Chelsea in a 1–0 win.
+Having previously played for Monaco and Ajaccio, Luzi made his only appearance for Liverpool in January 2004 against Chelsea in a 1–0 win.
 His chances were limited when Liverpool brought in Southampton's Paul Jones on loan to cover Jerzy Dudek and Chris Kirkland.